What is fraud?

 If you are concerned about the way NDIS supports and services are being delivered – whether you think it is fraud or another problem - you can talk to the NDIS Commission.

 We take all complaints seriously.
-We encourage NDIS participants, their families, carers, advocates, disability support workers and other members of the community to speak up about any concerns they may have with the conduct of any NDIS provider.
+We encourage NDIS participants, their families, carers, advocates, disability support workers and other members of the community to speak up about any concerns they may have with the conduct of any NDIS provider or worker.

 Anyone can make a complaint by: